This

 Search engine robots follow text links much easier than image or script links so don't make it harder.

-URL's that contain keywords are a ranking factor for some engines.
-Even if your domain name doesn't contain your keyword; you can still insert it by using a page naming methodology like this:
+that contain keywords are a ranking factor for some engines.
+Even if

 www.mysite.com/keyword.html instead of www.mysite.com/contentID4.html